-The following is a collection of favorite memories Sean wrote from his life before it was taken from him unjustly.
+The following is a collection of favorite memories Sean wrote about his life before it was taken from him unjustly.

 My dog, Lindsy, was afraid of swimming and would never get all the way in the water.
 But there actually was a time she would swim.
 Lindsy always had to be with me.
 And this was even true when I went out fishing in the little fishing boat.
 The boat would get pulled up on the shoreline, just a little to keep it from floating away.
 And even if we were just walking past it, Lindsy would jump inside to see if we were going for a boat ride.
 She only got out if I kept walking past.
 So nearly every time I went out in the fishing boat Lindsy was there.
 She loved to go for rides in the fishing boat, she would stand at the front leaning forward with her face in the wind.
 She was on top of the doggy world.
 As we would come back in towards shore, about 10 to 15 feet from land, Lindsy would get so anxious she would leap from the boat and swim right to shore.
 She would get out of the water, turn around, and look at me.
 “Look what I did!”
 I would pull the boat up and if I didn’t get right out she would jump back in ready to go.
 It’s like she couldn’t wait to get back to land so she could swim to shore but if I wasn’t coming to land she had to be with me in the boat.
 Now if I was fishing close to shore and the boat was sideways she wouldn’t jump out.
 Only if we were heading to shore and she knew the boat ride was over she would get out and swim.
 She was a silly dog.
 She had such a great personality.
 In many ways she thought she was a person.